 By road: If you are traveling from Delhi, Manali-Leh highway makes for the easiest and the most convenient option to reach Leh.
-State transport buses and private buses frequently run from Himachal Pradesh to Leh Ladakh.
-Travelers also prefer to travel Manali to Leh (490 km) in their own vehicle.
+State transport buses and private buses frequently run from a magnetic hill in India, Himachal Pradesh to Leh Ladakh.
+Travellers also prefer to travel Manali to Leh (490 km) in their own vehicle.

 Suggested Read: From Pune to Leh: Our Picture Perfect 9 Day Trip To Ladakh

-Note: As the hill falls in the barren region 30 km far from Leh, don’t expect eating joints & hotels in the region.
-If at all you are that lucky, you might come across a few homestays.
+As the hill falls in the barren region 30 km far from Leh, don’t expect eating joints & hotels in the region.
+If at all you are that lucky, you might come across a few homestays which can make your places to visit in Leh Ladakh worthy and memorable.
 Therefore, stock enough snacks in your vehicle before you head for the Magnetic Hill in Ladakh.